google/truth/fuzzy.md

 expected.

-(If an assertion about a `Map` fails, the failure message will automatically miss up any missing and unexpected entries using their keys.
+(If an assertion about a `Map` fails, the failure message will automatically match up any missing and unexpected entries using their keys.
 You can think of the `displayingDiffsPairedBy` method as providing an equivalent for an assertion about an `Iterable`.
 Note that this won't affect whether the test passes or fails.)